-Whether you pursue a major, minor or one of the certificates offered through the women’s, gender, and sexuality studies department, you'll leave UW-Eau Claire well equipped to think critically, while keeping an open mind.
+Whether you pursue a major, minor or one of the certificates offered through the race, ethnicity, gender, and sexuality studies department, you'll leave UW-Eau Claire well-equipped to think critically, while keeping an open mind.
 Graduates go on to pursue a wide variety of meaningful work, making a positive impact wherever they go.

-The women's, gender, and sexuality studies department offers the following programs:
+The race, ethnicity, gender, and sexuality studies department offers the following programs:

 LGBTQ Studies Program type: Certificate Delivery: On Campus Campus: Eau Claire Campus